cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

    Custom templates can be provided as fields in a ConfigMap.
 This feature requires the following:

+   - The ConfigMap containing template files must be created before the Secrets Provider container.
-   - The ConfigMap containing template files must be mounted in the Secrets Provider container at `/conjur/templates`
+   - The ConfigMap must be mounted in the Secrets Provider container at `/conjur/templates`.
    - Each template's key in the ConfigMap's `data` field must be formatted as `{secret-group}.tpl`.

+   ### Creating ConfigMaps for Secret File Templates
+   #### Defining Templates in a ConfigMap Manifest

-   The following is an example of a ConfigMap defining a custom Go template for a secret group `example`:
+   The following is an example of a ConfigMap manifest defining a custom Go template for a secret group `example`:

    ```
    apiVersion: v1